 7. Fight jet lag

 If you’ll be traversing a few time zones, try shifting your baby’s sleep schedule a little each night in the days leading up to your departure.
-But, you may also want to consider keeping the same schedule in the new time zone if it’s a short trip and the time difference is only a couple of hours.
+However, you may also want to consider keeping the same schedule in the new time zone if it’s a short trip and the time difference is only a couple of hours.

 8. Stick to the bedtime routine

 Being in a new place might make it hard for your little guy or gal to fall asleep at night.
-To help her feel more comfortable, make sure you perform the bedtime ritual just as you would at home, whether it includes a bath and a story or a lullaby while you rock her in your arms.
+To help them feel more comfortable, make sure you perform the bedtime ritual just as you would at home, whether it includes a bath and a story or a lullaby while you rock them in your arms.
 Bringing a Pack ‘n Play or requesting a travel crib from your hotel will also help with keeping your baby’s routine as consistent as possible.

 While traveling with a baby or toddler does add a level of complexity to your plans, these tips and tricks will help you keep your child happy, rested and relaxed so your entire family enjoys the vacation.